-- A. Political and Legal - 1.
-List the contributions outstanding persons have made to the development of America. - 2.
+A. Political and Legal

+- 1. List the contributions outstanding persons have made to the development of America. - 2.
 Relate how certain major events and turning points have shaped the course of America's history. - 3.
 Trace the rise of expectations in modern America and whether they resulted in fulfillment or disillusionment. - 4.
 Identify major Supreme Court Decision and their impact on America's social and legal development. - 5.
+Identify the constitutional amendments that have resulted in great change in American society.

+B. Economic

-List the development and application of such key concepts as strict vs. loose construction, judicial review, national supremacy, etc. - 6.
-Identify the constitutional amendments that have resulted in great change in American society. - B. Economic - 1.
-Evaluate the impact that major industrial leaders have had on the development of America--economically, politically, and socially. - 2.
-Present the arguments regarding the "hard" vs. "soft" money conflict and its economic and political implications.
+- 1. Evaluate the impact that major industrial leaders have had on the development of America-economically, politically, and socially. - 2.
+Trace the shift from an agricultural-based economy to an industrial-based economy explaining its impact on America's development. - 3.
+Identify the major business cycles and discuss their significance for American political and social development.